Broken mirror pieces can be glued back together, but the cracks remain.

 Chief watched his daughter drive out of the compound.
 His eyes glassy with tears he was fighting back.

-He glanced down at the piece of paper in his hand, then glanced back towards the house.
+He looked at the piece of paper in his hand, then glanced back towards the house.

-He was not sure how he was going to get her to read it but he knew he had to.
-He opened up the letter to ready himself for whatever reaction to expect once she read it.
+He was not sure how he was going to get his wife to read it but he knew he had to.
+He opened up the letter to ready himself for whatever reaction to expect once she did.